-Prague, the Capital of Czech Republic, is such a beautiful and charming city.
+Prague, the capital of Czech Republic, is such a beautiful and charming city.
 Millions of tourists come here all year round.
-It is also one of the cheapest capitals in Europe you can visit with your family.
+It is also one of the most affordable capitals in Europe you can visit with your family.

-I visited Prague with my three kids in Summer 2015, and we were lucky enough to stay with my good friend Magdalena who was born and bred in this gorgeous city.
+When I visited Prague with my three kids in Summer 2017, it was the first time that I had taken my children there.
+We were lucky enough to stay with my good friend Magdalena who was born and bred in this gorgeous city.

 We spend three days in this gorgeous city and enjoyed every minute of it.

-But if you need accommodation, please check out 9flats.com – the alternative to hotels for fabulous apartments that suit any budget.
+But if you need accommodation, please check out Airbnb for fabulous apartments that suit any budget.

 Prague with kids is worth a visit, that’s for sure.